Alparslan Kuytul

-Sheikh Alparslan Kuytul is a cleric from Turkey who leads the Furkan Education and Service Foundation.
+Alparslan Kuytul is a Turkish Islamist cleric who leads the Furkan Education and Service Foundation.
+Kuytul, an advocate of pan-Islamism, is known as a fierce opponent of the Turkish government, and has been detained by Turkish authorities for alleged criminal activity on several occasions.

 Biography

-Alparslan Kuytul was born in 1965 in Karataş.
-He graduated from Çukurova University, Faculty of Architecture-Engineering, Department of Civil Engineering in 1991.
+Alparslan Kuytul was born in 1965 in Karataş, Adana.
+He graduated from Çukurova University, Faculty of Architecture-Engineering, Department of Civil engineering in 1991.
 Between 1993 and 1997, he studied in the Islamic Law of the Faculty of Sharia at Al-Azhar University.
 During his years at Al-Azhar University, he founded the Furkan Education and Service Foundation.
 Kuytul has a channel called Furkan TV.
 He has also been the editor-in-chief of Furkan Nesli magazine since 2011.
 Alparslan Kuytul said in a program that he was not a Salafi and belonged to the Hanafi school.
 He is married to Semra Kuytul and has 5 children.

+Legal issues

+Kuytul was detained on 30 January 2018 and arrested on 8 February 2018.
+He was charged with establishing a criminal organization, aggravated fraud, and supporting a terrorist organization.
+He was released on 5 December 2019, and acquitted of all charges on 3 November 2020.

+Kuytul was arrested again by the Adana High Criminal Court on 9 May 2022 and imprisoned in Ağrı Prison.
+He was charged with establishing a criminal organization, being a member of a criminal organization, "aggravated looting", false imprisonment, and manslaughter.
+He was released from prison on 16 June 2023.

+Kuytul and his wife were again arrested on 19 August 2026 by police in Adana after Kuytul criticized arrest of Alihan Kuris, the leader of Süleymancılar --an Islamic movement who focuses on Quran education globally.
+He was charged with leading a criminal organization, money laundering, forgery, and tax fraud.